 Both grades and GPAs are indicators of student achievement.
 Generally speaking, the letter grades A, B, C, D and F are treated as a bell curve so students who receive As and Fs are in the minority and the majority of students receive Cs.
 Using this system, a GPA of 2.4 would be regarded as an average or slightly above average GPA.
 However, most public and private educational institutions use standards-based grading programs.
 In a standards-based system, students are expected to meet a higher standard of proficiency to achieve advancement.
 These scoring systems typically assert that a student has met the standards for proficiency at a percentile score of 80 or GPA of 2.5, and, therefore, a 2.4 would only qualify as "approaching standard proficiency."

 A GPA of 2.4, at most public and private high schools, qualifies a student to graduate.
-Admissions officers in colleges also consider an applicant's GPA in making admissions decisions.
-A 2.4 GPA is typically not considered high enough for the country's most selective and highly selective colleges, which tend to look for GPAs of at least 3.5.
-A 2.4 is an acceptable GPA for a range of public universities, especially in light of extenuating circumstances or supplementary application materials.
+Admissions officers in colleges also consider an applicant's GPA in making admissions decisions during the application process.
+In order to have eligibility for enrollment, college admissions will look at your act score, sat score, extracurriculars, along with your high school gpa to see if it fulfills their gpa requirements.
+A GPA of 2.4 is typically not considered high enough for the country's most selective and highly selective colleges, which tend to look for GPAs of at least 3.5.
+A 2.4 is an acceptable GPA for a range of public universities, especially in light of extenuating circumstances or supplementary college application materials.
 In higher education, students are often required to maintain a target GPA within their major or program in addition to their overall GPA.